ctm/yld/src/running/past/2023/academy-of-pain.md

 that all that remained were things that required hot water (e.g. instant oatmeal, coffee).

-I new it would be chilly, so I figured I'd simply bring that box of stuff, two thermoses filled with boiling water and two stoves (a small JetBoil that heats a single serving very quickly and a larger propane stove that can heat an entire pan).
+I knew it would be chilly, so I figured I'd simply bring that box of stuff, two thermoses filled with boiling water and two stoves (a small JetBoil that heats a single serving very quickly and a larger propane stove that can heat an entire pan).
 People could immediately use the water from a thermos,